mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ![Gauge Chart](gauge.png)

-### Second Example - Faithfullness
+### Using Mlflow to evaluate RAG - Faithfullness

-Let's say we want to evaluate how well our LLM is performing based on the context we provide it.
+The company decided to build a pipline for their materials which is invoked inside a RAG system.

-For this lets define a custom metric called faithfullness
+Let's say we want to evaluate how well our LLM is performing based on the context (materials) we provide it.

-For this example instead of passing an mlflow model let's pass in a custom function to the `mlflow evaluate`
+For this lets define a custom metric called faithfullness.

-Begin by preparing the data as before.
-In this example let's consider an HR policies bot that will recieve some context inside the prompt retrieved by a RAG pipeline.
+Since in the first metric we used an mlflow model in the example ,for tutorial purposes this time instead of passing an mlflow model let's pass in a custom function to the `mlflow evaluate`

 ```python
 # 1. Prepare evaluation data